Nina Derwael: 2020–21: Olympic champion

-2022
+2022–23: World medal and injuries

-Derwael returned to competition at the 2022 World Championships in Liverpool.
-While there she helped the Belgian team finish 11th during qualifications and individually Derwael qualified to the uneven bars final in second place behind Luo Rui of China.
-During the event final Derwael scored 14.700 and earned the bronze medal behind reigning world champion Wei Xiaoyuan of China and American Shilese Jones.
+After a 15-month absence due to knee injuries, Derwael returned to competition at the 2022 World Championships in Liverpool.
+While there, she helped the Belgian team finish 11th during qualifications, and individually, she qualified for the uneven bars final.
+During the event final, she earned the bronze medal behind reigning world champion Wei Xiaoyuan of China and American Shilese Jones.

+Derwael missed the 2023 European Championships due to a shoulder injury.
+She then dislocated her shoulder in practice leading up to the 2023 World Championships in Antwerp and withdrew from the event.
+At the World Championships, Belgium failed to qualify a full team for the 2024 Olympic Games.
+This meant Derwael would have to pursue an individual quota.

+2024: Third Olympic Games

+Derwael announced at the beginning of the year she would compete on the balance beam at the 2024 World Cup series to attempt to qualify for the 2024 Olympic Games.
+Six months after shoulder surgery, she returned to competition at the Cairo World Cup and won the gold medal on the balance beam.
+Then at the World Cup in Cottbus, she finished in fifth place, but she was the highest-placing gymnast of those eligible for Olympic qualification points.
+Then at the World Cup in Baku, she won the bronze medal and was once again the highest-placing Olympic-eligible athlete.
+These results guaranteed her qualification for the 2024 Olympic Games.
+At the Olympics, Derwael finished 4th in the uneven bars final.

+2025: Third and fourth European title

+Eight months after the Olympic Games in Paris Derwael returned to competition at the 2025 DTB Pokal Stuttgart winning gold on balance beam and bronze on the uneven bars.
+At the 2025 European championships Derwael won gold on both the uneven bars and balance beam, her third European title on the former and her first on the latter.

+On July 15, 2025 Derwael announced her retirement from the sport, citing that she no longer wished to subject her body to the great and prolonged pressure of training at the highest level.

 Personal life

 Derwael is studying Event Management at the Artevelde University of Applied Sciences in Ghent.
 She speaks Dutch, French, and English.
 At the 2020 Olympics, a photo of Derwael and her teammate Maellyse Brassart sitting in a split with tennis player Novak Djokovic went viral.

 After the 2020 Olympics, Derwael began competing on the third season of Belgium's Dancing with the Stars.
 After receiving the highest score in the final episode, she was voted the winner of the season.

+On July 12, 2025 Derwael married Thibau Dierickx.

 Eponymous skills

 Derwael has two eponymous release moves on the uneven bars that are listed in the Code of Points.